• Home

 Exponential growth is a data pattern that grows with time, creating a function curve.

 You can use exponential growth functions to keep track of your business’s continuous improvements.
-One of the recommended graphs for visualizing exponential growth is Line Chart.
+One of the recommended graphs for visualizing exponential growth is the Line Chart.

 Excel is a popular data visualization tool among professionals and owners.
 Essentially, you have to manually edit the chart, which is time-intensive.